Skip to Main Content

 Planning Your Visit

 Minca is most easily reached from Santa Marta by shared taxi or mototaxi, with journey times typically under an hour depending on road conditions.
 The village's main commercial area is walkable from most accommodation, so finding Cattleya requires no special logistics beyond arriving in the centre.
-No booking is required or applicable for a fast food format.
+Walk-ins are welcome.
 Visitors making a day trip from Santa Marta should note that the last departures back to the city thin out in the late afternoon, so timing a food stop before or just after the midday peak is practical.
 For those building a wider Colombian itinerary, the restaurant scene in other cities offers context on what the country's food culture looks like at different scales: Donde Mama in Barranquilla, X.O. in Medellín, Domingo in Cali, and Sevichería Guapi in Santiago De Cali are useful reference points across the regions.

 Recognition Snapshot